nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

 from the 'Flavor' tab by clicking on the "+" icon.

 !!! note "Note"
-    *In OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances.
+    *In NERC OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances.
 In other words, a flavor is an available hardware configuration for a server.
-The default flavor is `m1.small` which is too small for the available base images so please do not use it.*
+The default flavor is `m1. small` which is too small for the available base images so please do not use it.* **More details about available flavors and quotas can be found [here](flavors.md).**

 After choosing `m1.large`, you should see it moved up to "Allocated".